codeware-sthlm/nx-plugins/packages/nx-payload/README.md

 npx nx start [app-name]
 ```

-App name doesn't have to be provided for the default app in `nx.json`.
-Provide the name when you have more apps and some other should be launched.
+The app name is optional for the default app specified in `nx.json`.
+Specify the app name when launching a non-default app.

 Open your browser and navigate to <http://localhost:3000> to setup your first user.

-> Supabase is not supported in this opinionated bundle, since it's actually better to start the preferred database manually and run Payload app in development mode
+> Supabase is not included in this Docker setup.
+Instead, start your preferred database manually and run the Payload app in development mode.

 #### Stop <!-- omit in toc -->